apisec-inc/releases/docs/index.md

 	- Email notification: Trigger notifications to super admins for new tenant creation.
 	- Beta tags: Beta tags removed from API gateways and reports.

-!!! bug "Fixes"
+!!! success "Fixes"

 	-	Report fixes.
-	-	RBAC map fix: fixed form-data type.
 	-	Advance project section error fixed.
-	-	Request Headers: Processing request headers in the body.
+	-	Request Headers: Processing request headers in the body
 	-	Jira: Wire logs are now showing in Jira.
-	-	Access key expiration added for the playbook generation failure fix.
 	-	Null value injection: Inject null when value not found to avoid resource not entitled error.
 	-	Propagate assertions from playbooks to categories.

 ## APIsec - May 24th, 2021

+!!! danger "Security"

+	- Url validations applied in environment pages.

 !!! tip "Features"

 	- Integrations tab: Introduced the new Integrations tab to accommodate Report storage, Issue tracker, Notifications, Git Backup, CI/CD in one place.